Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 How do I know if it’s ARFID or fussy eating?

 It is normal for all children to go through a ‘fussy’ or selective eating stage during their development.
-It is also normal for children to have periods of a very high appetite to periods of eating very little.
+It is also normal for children to have periods of a very high appetite which move into periods of eating very little.
 This change in eating is usually due to their current growth patterns, levels of activity or whether there has been a period of illness.
 Fluctuations in the amount of food eaten from day to day are not a concern for children where they are healthy and continuing to grow.

 To read more about the difference between ARFID and Picky eating please see this blog post: